 How I Got Admission to LL.M.
-Programs at Harvard, Cambridge, NYU, and MIDS and Over $140k in Scholarship Offers: My System Explained
+Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 Daria Levina